Chapter 1 Week 1

 The above exercise gave you an idea about how observations (in that case, tweets) can be turned into datasets where each row is one observation, and each column is one variable.

-We demonstrated this above with the police.uk data, which is some real data that is released about crime statistics, and something that you can see and download for yourself.
+We demonstrated this above with the police.uk data, which is some real data that is released about crime statistics and something that you can see and download yourself.

 We can download some data for crime in London.